Social group

 Individuals in groups are connected to each other by social relationships.

 In the social sciences, a social group is defined as two or more people who interact with one another, share similar characteristics, and collectively have a sense of unity.
 Regardless, social groups come in a myriad of sizes and varieties.
 For example, a society can be viewed as a large social group.
 The system of behaviors and psychological processes occurring within a social group or between social groups is known as group dynamics.

 Definition

 Social cohesion approach

 A social group exhibits some degree of social cohesion and is more than a simple collection or aggregate of individuals, such as people waiting at a bus stop, or people waiting in a line.
 Characteristics shared by members of a group may include interests, values, representations, ethnic or social background, and kinship ties.
 Kinship ties being a social bond based on common ancestry, marriage or adoption.
 In a similar vein, some researchers consider the defining characteristic of a group as social interaction.
 According to Dunbar's number, on average, people cannot maintain stable social relationships with more than 150 individuals.

-Social psychologist Muzafer Sherif proposed to define a social unit as a number of individuals interacting with each other with respect to:
+Social psychologist Muzafer Sherif and Carolyn Sherif proposed to define a social unit as a number of individuals interacting with each other with respect to: